-Political science majors study how laws are made, and the comparative structures of governments across the world.
+Political science majors study how laws are made and the comparative structures of governments across the world.
 They learn how public policy is formulated and the impact of policy on the social and economic status of the populace.

-Career Options for Political Science Majors
+Career Choices for Political Science Majors

 Political science majors refine their analytical skills while exploring policy initiatives and considering the ramifications of government actions.
 Critical thinking is vital to evaluating the platforms of political parties and the impact of leadership changes.

-During their studies, political science majors learn how power is acquired, how campaigns are waged and how public opinion can be influenced.
+During their studies, political science majors learn how power is acquired, how campaigns are waged, and how public opinion can be influenced.
 They study different models for leadership and gain a historical perspective regarding the relative effectiveness of different approaches.

 10 Job Options for Political Science Majors